bediger4000/postorder-tree-traversal/README.md

 ![tree comparison](https://github.com/bediger4000/postorder-tree-traversal/raw/master/example.png)

 Sure, I could be faking that image.
-But I am including the source of the program that created it.
-But you can look at the source, and even try it yourself.
+I am including the source of the program that created it, so you can look at the source, and try it yourself.

 I believe the example is carefully crafted to avoid at least one case.